 If you child is under the age of 18, you can still establish a Roth IRA for them.
 However, it will be considered a “custodial IRA”.
 Since minors cannot enter into contracts, you as the parent serve as the custodian to their account.
 You will need to sign all of the forms to setup the account and select the investment allocation for the IRA.
 It’s important to understand that even though you are listed as a custodian on the account, all contributions made to the account belong 100% to the child.
 Once the child turns age 18, they have full control over the account.

 If the child is age 18 or older, they will be required to sign the forms to setup the Roth IRA and it’s usually a good opportunity to introduce them to the investing world.
-We encourage our clients to bring their children to the meeting to establish the account so they can learn about investing, stocks, bonds, the benefits of compounded interest, and the stock market in general.
+We encourage our clients to bring their children to the meeting to establish the account so they can learn about investing, using apps like eToro to help them (look at this etoro review if you don’t know what it is), stocks, bonds, the benefits of compounded interest, and the stock market in general.
 It’s a great learning experience.
 Talking to companies similar to The Entrust Group can teach yourself and children even more about the stock market going forward with their savings.
 It is worth considering.